mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 We propose to go further.
 For any algorithm that needs an `alpha` parameter overload in order to make sense, we propose discarding the overloads that do *not* have an `alpha` parameter, and keeping only the overloads that do.
 The only algorithms that would be affected are the symmetric and Hermitian rank-1 and rank-k updates.

 This change halves the number of overloads of the symmetric and Hermitian rank-1 and rank-k functions.
 This mitigates the addition of updating overloads.
-Removing the `alpha` overloads also makes correct use of this interface more obvious.
+Retaining only the `alpha` overloads also makes correct use of this interface more obvious.
 For example, if users want to perform a symmetric rank-k update $C = C + \alpha A A^T$, they would have to write it like this.
 ```c++
 symmetric_matrix_rank_k_update(alpha, A, C, C, Triangle{});
 ```